Sims’ air pollution tests may be botched, EPA says

 Three days worth of results for pollutants known as volatile organic compounds were analyzed, however, and EPA said it didn’t believe there were “short-term” health effects from those emissions at Sims.
 However, there was “not enough data” to determine long-term effects.

 An EPA spokeswoman said the agency is working with the company to sort out the findings.
 Additional testing is planned.
-A Sims spokeswoman didn’t respond to requests for comment.
+In a statement, Sims said it’s working with hired experts and promised the concerns “will be addressed as quickly as possible.”

 Sims, which has run afoul of pollution laws, is seeking new operating permits from the state and the city.

-Note: Editor’s note: This article was updated to include Sims Metal Management’s response.